codebykat/blog/source/_posts/2013-05-23-using-coderay-for-gorgeous-octopress-codeblocks.markdown

 ## 3. Using CodeRay

 If all has gone well, you should now be able to prettify your code with CodeRay.
+Hooray!
+But unfortunately, kramdown isn't a drop-in replacement for RDiscount.
+You'll have to change a few things in older posts.

-Hooray!  [kramdown syntax](http://kramdown.rubyforge.org/syntax.html#code-blocks) supports two styles of codeblock: fenced and indented.
+[kramdown syntax](http://kramdown.rubyforge.org/syntax.html#code-blocks) supports two styles of codeblock: fenced and indented.
+It does **not** support the triple-backtick style (as seen in GitHub Flavored Markdown).

 You also need to specify the language for syntax highlighting, which is done by passing a "lang" argument after the codeblock.
 Thus: